s-yadav/react-number-format/README.md

 6. Its recommended to use formattedValue / value / floatValue based on the initial state (it should be same as the initial state format) which you are passing as value prop.
 If you are saving the `value` key on state make sure to pass isNumericString prop to true.

 7. onValueChange is not same as onChange.
 It gets called on whenever there is change in value which can be caused by any event like change or blur event or by a prop change.
-It no longer receives event object as second parameter.
+It also provides a second argument which contains the event object and the reason for this function trigger.

 ### Examples